 Countless Westerners went on pilgrimage to India to do some soul searching, find a guru, meditate, practice yoga, and smoke dope.

 Some of you might remember the Hare Krishnas, Ananda Marga, Guru Maharaji, Transcendental Meditation (TM), Bhagwan Rajneesh (later Osho) and others.
-In those day it was very fashionable to have an Indian guru.
+In those days it was very fashionable to have an Indian guru.

 Most of the Indian schools and Ashrams were set up to accommodate the crowds of westerners who were attracted to the eastern wisdom.

 Nowadays there are many yoga books on the market, most of them written by westerners.
 There are many yoga styles that were mostly invented by Westerners.
-50 years ago there was no Bikram or Vinyasa or Power yoga.
+50 years ago there was no Bikram or Vinyasa or Power Yoga.

 The conclusion of my Indian journalist acquaintance was that today’s immense popularity of yoga happened largely because of the interest of westerners.

 The story of Thai Massage

 The story of Thai Massage is very similar.
 Thailand’s population used to depend on Thai Massage, herbal medicine and shamanic practices for their health care.
 But with the arrival of modern medicine they gradually abandoned those traditions.

 A very typical attitude of young Thais is that Thai Massage is something for old people.
 It is clearly not “cool” anymore, and the young generation much prefers popping pills.